Triwoods2333/Triwoods2333/README.md

 - 👋 Hi, I’m @Triwoods2333
-- 👀 I’m interested in Linux and C
+- 👀 I’m interested in
-- 🌱 I’m currently learning C primer plus
+- 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on learning how to use Linux
+- 💞️ I’m looking to collaborate on
 - 📫 How to reach me : email:970913997@qq.com

 <!---